DevMine/devmine.github.io/_posts/2015-06-10-performance-and-reliability-improvements.md

 stopped running and, moreover, that this means it has to start over from the start again.

-This is way [crawld](/doc/crawld) now remembers, using a file, the ID of the last successfully processed repository.
-Hence, after a crash of having been stopped on a voluntary basis, it can resume operations where it stopped.
+This is why [crawld](/doc/crawld) now remembers, using a file, the ID of the last successfully processed repository.
+Hence, after a crash or having been stopped on a voluntary basis, it can resume its operations where it stopped.

 ### Use an error rate based throttler

 When a tool runs continuously for very long period of time, like [crawld](/doc/crawld), you usually simply deal with an error and log it.
-This is usually fine but think about how the tool would behave it the storage space is full or the network is down?
-Yes, [crawld](/doc/crawld) would record _a lot_ of errors and try to go on...
+This is usually fine but think about how the tool would behave if the storage space is full or the network is down?
+Yes, [crawld](/doc/crawld) would record _a lot_ of errors and try to keep on going...
 This is obviously not a desired behavior.
 Our take on this problem was to implement an error rate based throttler.
 What it does now is that each error happening is not only dealt with and logged but it is also recorded by the error rate based throttler.
-When the error rates gets to high, and all the parameters can be adjusted by the user, which means that something really wrong is probably happening, it automatically throttles all routines for a predefined period of time.
+When the error rates gets too high, and all the parameters can be adjusted by the user, which means that something really wrong is probably happening, it automatically throttles all routines for a predefined period of time.
 In consequence, [crawld](/doc/crawld) pauses operations and when the administrator resolves the underlying problem, such as freeing space on the storage device or restoring the network, all operations are resumed.

 ## Conclusion

 In this article, I mentioned several steps taken to improve performances and reliability of [crawld](/doc/crawld) and [repotool](/doc/repotool).
-Nothing much can be measured with regard to stability improvements but I can simply affirm that things are now way better.
-However, to asses my performance improvement claims, I shall provide some numbers.
+Nothing much can be measured with regard to stability improvements but I can simply say that things are now way better.
+However, to assess my performance improvement claims, I shall provide some numbers.

-The [repotool](/doc/repotool) changes allow use to now insert ~20-25mio commits per day on our machine (currently a server with an Intel Xeon CPU E5-2630L v2 @ 2.40GHz processor, 128GB or ECC RAM and 20TB of storage in a 6 times 4TB RAID 5 configuration), which is a big improvement comparing to the ~15mio in two weeks previously.
+The [repotool](/doc/repotool) changes allow us to now insert ~20-25mio commits per day on our machine (currently a server with an Intel Xeon CPU E5-2630L v2 @ 2.40GHz processor, 128GB or ECC RAM and 20TB of storage in a 6 times 4TB RAID 5 configuration), which is a big improvement comparing to the ~15mio in two weeks previously.
 To be completely fair, we do not insert commit diff deltas anymore but we gained a huge speedup nonetheless.

-As for [crawld](/doc/crawld), we have no real numbers to compare against.
-However, I can tell that we are now able to collect up to 8 times more data in a single day than we used to collect in a week.
+As for [crawld](/doc/crawld), we have no real numbers to compare with.
+However, I can say that we are now able to collect up to 8 times more data in a single day than we used to collect in a week.
 With our server and infrastructure, we are now able to clone/update ~6-8TB of repositories data per day.